sunoshimasa/MyCopyPastePanel/README.md

 # MyCopyPastePanel
-Java Swing application for Easy WEB Input Operation JRE-1.8 required start MyCopyPaste.jar click MySettings TAB
+Java Swing WindowBuilder application for Easy WEB Input Operation for doing damn job, or for persons those who can not easyly do that.
+JRE-1.8 required
+start MyCopyPaste.jar
+click MySettings TAB